microsoft/TechExcel-Elevate-your-Copilot-for-Microsoft-365-Technical-Proficiency-Interactive-Simulations/index.md

 However, Contoso faces several challenges with its existing IT infrastructure and software solutions, such as:

--	Excessive costs and complexity of maintaining multiple legacy systems and applications.
+-	Excessive costs and complexity of maintaining multiple legacy systems and applications
 -	Low productivity and collaboration among employees due to siloed information and workflows
 -	Limited innovation and agility due to outdated and incompatible software tools
 -	Security and compliance risks due to lack of visibility and control over data and devices